elleordona/chitter-challenge-public/chitterChallengeSolution.md

 - Reverse chronological: newest first
 - Want the home page to look like this (Search Bar and Trends optional)
   ![twitter mock-up](images/twitter-homepage-mockup.jpeg)
+- Use CSS to add design to the page

 ### Components 2